OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

 - Provide insights to guide projects
   - way to encourage projects adopting the mantra "release early, release often".
   - give guidance based on project phase (discover the phases or tie the analyses in theses phases declared by the user)

+### Notes from meeting 2020/07/10

+Possible feature 1: Interaction graphs:
+-  "replay" the history of the project (similarly to what [gource](https://gource.io/) does)
+-  provide interactive screenshots where the user can click on nodes or edges and see some stats, for example:
+   -  what the contributor contibute to (hardware, software, whatever the meaning categories)
+   -  some kind of appreciation of the role of the user (e.g. data source or data sink, the man in the middle, peripheral developper, or whatever category we can imagine based on graph stats)

+Possible feature 2: appreciation of project type.
+We could place projects on map of archetypes based on characteristics.
+Distance is given by simiarity (number of common characteristics divided by number of characteristics).
+What  could be such characteristics?
+ - "this project seem to be heavily centred on one person"
+ - "there has been a steady increase in contributions over time"
+ - "the project started iwth a large dump so..."
+ - "not many interactions but dumps here and there, indicating the interactions happen elsewhere"
+ - "there is a contribution guide (contributing.md), a license, a readme"....
+ - high bus factor, high centrality, other CHAOS metrics...

+These characteristics can be also voiced as plain text.

+Design rationale: modularize the dashboard, data and views.